 Whether your department requires contract information, experienced legal experts, training seminars or personalized labor research, the Labor Services Division stands ready to provide you with the people and resources you need.

-The Labor Services Division is staffed by full-time professionals who provide highly skilled support services on behalf of the Grand Lodge to state and local lodges in the area of labor relations.
+The Labor Services Division is staffed by full-time professionals who provide highly skilled support services on behalf of the National FOP to state and local lodges in the area of labor relations.
 Our staff includes experienced veterans in the field of law enforcement employment relations.
 These representatives are available to travel extensively throughout the country to assist member lodges.
 In addition, the Labor Services staff is available to answer members’ questions and provide information and/or advice.
 The Labor Services Division is the hub for FOP labor information.

 We are frequently asked, “What labor services are available to assist our members?”
 A sample of our labor services include: